Vectorized/QDES/README.md

 - Make a sample NFT contract that uses it.
 - Make a sample frontend UI to demonstrate how to implement it.
 - Make ERC20 version.

+Feel free to help on any of the points.

 ## Disclaimer